Bonding & StructureIntroduction

 📖 The Great Electron Exchange

 Imagine you're at a school dance.
 Some students are holding onto things they really don't want (like uncomfortable shoes), while others desperately need something (like a dance partner).
-Now imagine if trading could make EVERYONE happy — that's exactly what happens in ionic bonding!
+Now imagine if trading could make EVERYONE reach equilibrium — each side ending up in a more stable state.
+That's exactly what happens in ionic bonding!

 🎁 The Gift-Giving Analogy